linebender/fearless_simd/fearless_simd/README.md

 - `libm`: Use floating point implementations from [libm].
 - `safe_wrappers`: Include safe wrappers for (some) target feature specific intrinsics, beyond the basic SIMD operations abstracted on all platforms.
+- `force_support_fallback`: Force scalar fallback, to be supported, even if your compilation target has a better baseline.

 At least one of `std` and `libm` is required; `std` overrides `libm`.